taocpp/PEGTL/doc/Rules-and-Grammars.md

 struct sign : tao::pegtl::one< '+', '-' > {};
 ```

-Defining new types and inheriting the desired behaviour instead of using type aliases is preferred for two main reasons.
+Defining new types and inheriting the desired behavior instead of using type aliases is preferred for two main reasons.

 1. Some debug facilities will ouput the (shorter) type name rather than the (longer) expansion.
 2. Using new types makes it possible to attach different [actions](Actions-and-States.md) to "different names of the same rule".